Home \ Phoenix Violent Crimes Lawyer

 If you have been accused of violent crime in Arizona, get in touch with a Phoenix violent crimes attorney.
 Violent crimes have become part of life in most major cities including Phoenix, and most citizens do not bat an eye at hearing the newest news story about violent crime.
 However, it is different when you are accused of a violent crime and are facing years in prison.

 Keep in mind that an arrest does not equal a conviction.
 Contact an experienced Phoenix violent crime attorney today who can help maneuver you through the complex Arizona criminal laws.
-Violent crimes attorney, Craig Orent, has over 30 years of experience in handling criminal defense cases and understands the heightened charges that can occur as the result of a violent or dangerous crime.
+Violent crimes attorney, Craig Orent, has over 33 years of experience in handling criminal defense cases and understands the heightened charges that can occur as the result of a violent or dangerous crime.
 He will work tirelessly to research all the facts of your case and come up with a unique defense strategy.
-If you have been accused of violent crime in Arizona, do not hesitate to contact a Phoenix criminal defense attorney at Orent Law Offices.
+If you have been accused of violent crime in Arizona, do not hesitate to contact a Phoenix criminal lawyer at Orent Law Offices.

 The Arizona legislature lists violent crimes as those which involve force or even the threatened use of force.